 The Community CarShare Program is a pilot car sharing program to benefit disadvantaged communities in the greater Sacramento area.

 Clean Cars 4 All helps low income Sacramento County residents get a new mobility option when they turn in an old vehicle for scrap.
-Residents can either get a grant up to $9,500 towards the purchase of a new or nearly new plug-in electric, fully battery electric or hydrogen vehicle; or choose the Alternative Transportation Option and get a VISA card with up to $7,500 to access public, private and shared mobility options.
+Residents can either get a grant up to $9,500 towards the purchase of a new or nearly new plug-in electric, fully battery electric or hydrogen vehicle; or choose the Alternative Transportation Option with up to $7,500 to access public, private and shared mobility options.

 The Wood Stove Change-Out Program provides funding for the replacement of older, polluting fireplaces and wood stoves with certified cleaner burning units.
 Environmental justice zones receive slightly more funding than non-environmental justice zones.